C-C-Minetest-Server/banisters/README.md

 Banisters mod for Minetest.
 Adds straight and diagonal banisters for stairs railings.

+This mod is a fork of [Felfa's banisters mod](https://gitlab.com/Felfa/banisters).

 ## How can I craft them?

 You can craft normal banisters simply by using this recipe: